-Although the time in Hermanus is peaceful and wonderful, I miss Cape Town’s energy and incredible performing arts venue.
+Although the time in Hermanus is wonderful, I miss Cape Town’s energy, excitement, and performing arts venues.
 It’s only a two-hour drive, but unsettling not knowing what weather might occur while crossing Sir Lowrys Pass at night.
 Wind and fog on the Pass can be fierce, and the two-lane freeway has no lights or dividers.
 If something happens, you’re toast.

 When I heard that Cape Town Opera was performing at Simonsig Wine Estate in Stellenbosch, I jumped at the chance to attend the performance!
-Although I still had to cross the Pass, it’s only about an hour away.
+Although I still had to cross the Pass at night, it’s only about an hour away.
 The fact that it was a dinner concert at Simonsig’s Cuvée Restaurant was an extra added delight.

 Singers from Cape Town Opera appear at Simonsig every year performing arias and ensembles from well-known operas and musicals.
 The spectacular opera program was entitled “Love In All Its Splendour 1750 – 1950”.
 It was thrilling to be so close to the singers while they performed!
-I don’t have friends in Hermanus interested in opera, so I went on my own.
+Friends in Hermanus weren’t interested in opera, so I went on my own.

-There were about 8 tables seating 12 or so people and I sat at a front table with five couples – four German and one South African.
-Everyone at the table was a transplant from Germany.
-I’m sure that, except for me, everyone spoke fluent German, Afrikaans, or both.
-The Germans were interesting and I enjoyed our conversations.
-One German woman had a small vineyard specializing in champagne and another a PR firm.
+There were about eight tables seating twelve or so people, and I sat at a front table with five interesting couples – four German transplants and one South African.
+I’m sure that, except for me, they all spoke fluent German, Afrikaans, or both.
+One woman had a small vineyard specializing in champagne and another a PR firm.
 Most of them lived near Paarl in the small town of Windmeul (Windmill).
 The South African couple was friendly and interested in my African travels.